 Väsen, a Swedish acoustic group, comprises three musicians with a singular sound, a playful yet accomplished interplay that seems to defy the laws of physics, an intensity with a great sense of humor, and modernity rooted in tradition.
 The group, which has toured together for nearly three decades, plies a five-string viola, a 12-string guitar and a nyckelharpa (a “keyed fiddle”) for a sound that is deeply rooted in the traditions of Swedish folk music.
 All three are instrumental virtuosos in their own right, and together they form a unique supernatural being.
 To experience Väsen is to witness ensemble playing at its finest.
 There’s a playfulness to their music, a joyousness in making exciting new arrangements of centuries-old tunes.

-Crowned “Detroit’s Queen of the Blues” in 2015, Thornetta Davis a multitalented singer-songwriter with 30 Detroit Music Awards to her credit thanks to a memorable voice that is strong, melodic and smooth.
+Crowned “Detroit’s Queen of the Blues” in 2015, Thornetta Davis is a multitalented singer-songwriter with 30 Detroit Music Awards to her credit thanks to a memorable voice that is strong, melodic and smooth.
 She first gained attention in 1987 as a backup singer for the Detroit soul band Lamont Zodiac and The Love Signs.
-In 1996, Davis recorded her first solo album Sunday Morning Music; her song Cry from that album was featured on HBO’s The Sopranos.
+In 1996, Davis recorded her first solo album Sunday Morning Music; her song “Cry” from that album was featured on HBO’s The Sopranos.
 Davis has opened for blues and R&B greats such as Ray Charles, Gladys Knight, Smokey Robinson, Etta James, Buddy Guy and Bonny Raitt.
 Davis continues to electrify audiences worldwide with memorable performances featuring her commanding voice, crisp songwriting and poet’s ear for language.
+She’ll be onstage for this performance with her seven-piece band.